close-dev-team/mobile-close-channel-sdk-ios/doc/error_handling.md

 It is good practice to retry the calls in case of the `ApiCallFailedServerUnreachable` error.
 Best to first check if the internet is down, and retry if internet is back up.

 ## User not valid
-If you receive an `ApiCallFailedUserNotValid` it means the user's token is not valid anymore. **The token never expires but becomes invalid when the unique id is being re-used**.
+If you receive an `ApiCallFailedUserNotValid` it can mean 2 things Either the user was never registers.
+If so, please register the user first, before doing any other calls Or the user's token is not valid anymore. **The token never expires but becomes invalid when the unique id is being re-used**.
 This can happen when the user reinstalls the app or installs the app on another device.

-To renew the token, re-register the user again.

 ## Internal SDK Error
 If you receive an internal SDK error it can mean there is something wrong in scenario you are trying to implement , or that we made a booboo.
 Contact us for help.